Jessica Burgner-Kahrs: Education and career

 Burgner-Kahrs was born in 1981 in Wuppertal.
 She earned a diplom (the German equivalent of a master's degree) in computer science in 2006 at the Karlsruhe Institute of Technology.
 Continuing her studies there, she completed a doctorate (Dr.-Ing.) in 2010.
 Her dissertation, Robot Assisted Laser Osteotomy, was supervised by Heinz Wörn.

 After postdoctoral research in the US at the Vanderbilt University Department of Mechanical Engineering, she returned to Germany in 2012 as a German Academic Exchange Service Fellow at Leibniz University Hannover.
 In 2013 she was awarded an Emmy Noether Fellowship.
 She became an associate professor at Leibniz University Hannover before moving to her present position at the University of Toronto in 2019.
 At the University of Toronto, she holds joint affiliations with the Department of Mathematical and Computational Sciences, Department of Computer Science, and the Department of Mechanical & Industrial Engineering.
-She directs the Continuum Robotics Laboratory at the Mississauga Campus, and is an associate director of the Robotics Institute.
+She directs the Continuum Robotics Laboratory on the University of Toronto's Mississauga campus, and is an associate director of the Robotics Institute.